 No visit to Truckee would be complete without a trip to nearby Lake Tahoe, the largest and second-deepest alpine lake in North America.

-A major tourist attraction, Tahoe is home to a number of ski resorts and casinos located on the South Shore in State line, and on the North Shore of Crystal Bay and Incline Village.
+A significant tourist attraction, Tahoe is home to several ski resorts and casinos located on the South Shore in State line, and the North Shore of Crystal Bay and Incline Village.

 The best time to visit Truckee is May through September.
-Winters can be extremely cold.
+Winters can be frigid.
 Most visitors at this time of the year are heading to the ski resorts or passing through to Reno or Sacramento.

 Campgrounds near Truckee.
 Granite Flat Campground is located between the Truckee River and Highway 89.

-Whether you are here in pursuit of an outdoor adventure or just looking to relax and enjoy the clear mountain air, the City of Truckee is a welcome invite for all.
+Whether you are here in pursuit of an outdoor adventure or just looking to relax and enjoy the clear mountain air, the City of Truckee is a welcome invitation for all.